-Cash used in investing activities for capital expenditures for the three months ended March 31, 2004 were \$4.4 million as compared to \$6.0 million during the same period last year, a reduction of \$1.6 million.
-The higher capital expenditures in the first quarter 2003 were mainly due to the construction of a new electric system supply lines from Stratham, NH that added needed capacity to the seacoast region of Unitil's service territory to accommodate customer growth.
+Cash used in investing activities for the six months ended June 30, 2004 was \$10.6 million compared with \$11.4 million during the same period last year, a reduction of \$0.8 million, reflecting normal electric and gas utility system additions.
 In total, 2004 capital expenditures are estimated to be \$21.9 million, or equivalent to 2003 capital expenditures.
-These capital expenditures will be used for utility system expansions, replacements and other improvements.

-Cash flows used in financing activities were \$11.9 million in the first quarter 2004 compared with \$5.5 million in the prior period.
-Cash used for financing activities in the current period includes a repayment of short-term borrowings of approximately \$7.0 million from cash flow from operations.
-In addition, during the first quarter 2004 the Company repaid long-term debt amounting to \$3.1 million, which retired the FG&E 8.55% Notes.
+Cash flows used in financing activities were \$10.5 million in the first half of 2004 compared with \$0.3 million in the same period of 2003.
+Cash used for financing activities in the current period includes: a repayment of short-term debt of \$3.6 million, repayment of long-term debt of \$3.1 million, the payment of dividends to shareholders of \$3.9 million, and other sources of \$0.1 million.
+The repayment of long-term debt fully retired the FG&E 8.55% Notes.